QuantEcon/lecture-source-py/source/rst/mccall_model_with_separation.rst

 .. contents:: :depth: 2

-In addition what's in Anaconda, this lecture will need the following libraries
+In addition to what's in Anaconda, this lecture will need the following libraries

 .. code-block:: ipython
   :class: hide-output